Zero Waste Makeup: 14 Brands For Glamming Up & Going Green

 Products include lip balms, mascara, highlighter sticks, and brow taming wax, either packaged in compact metal slide tins or compostable cardboard tubes.

 Nudi uses only natural and non-toxic ingredients that are cruelty-free and palm-oil free.
-Some of the most common ingredients you’ll find are bentonite clay, activated charcoal, coconut oil, beeswax (read about this in the section below), shea butter, safflower oil, sweet almond oil, and sustainably sourced Mica.
+Some of the most common ingredients you’ll find are bentonite clay, activated charcoal, coconut oil, beeswax, shea butter, safflower oil, sweet almond oil, and sustainably sourced Mica.

 While not everything is certified organic, this is due to the fact that Nudi knows that often “the organic label is just that: a label, and therefore it’s not our highest priority to be able to say all our products are organic.”
 They prefer to support smaller suppliers that still adhere to organic practices but maybe just can’t afford to pay for the official certification.